free-unife/operating-systems-and-lab/README.md

 ## Structure

 This repository contains a chat called chatFe written in C, which was an assignment to write as part of the exam.
-Here, on GitHub there are other "chatFe"s made by students of this same course.
+Here, on GitHub, there are other *chatFe*s made by students of this same course.
 It's not up to me to say if they are better or worse than mine.
 Anyway this is what I think of my
 implementation: